motonuko/kcat_prediction_slim/README.md

 conda env create -f environment.yml
 ```

-The following three dependencies may not be compatible with  GPU environment.
+The following three dependencies may not be compatible with your GPU environment.
 Please adjust them accordingly:

 ```shell